 The poster is usually a mixture of a brief text mixed with tables, graphs, pictures, and other presentation formats.
 At a conference, the researcher stands by the poster display while other participants can come and view the presentation and interact with the author.

 Prospective authors are welcome to submit your research paper to WBDC 2020 through the Online Submission System.
-If you are a new user, you need to sigh up firstly, for presenter, please submit the abstract via this system as well.
+If you are a new user, you need to sign up firstly, for the presenter, please submit the abstract via this system as well.

 Please Download the Full paper template here: Paper Template

 Abstract Submission (Presenters): the submitted abstract should contain a sufficient summary of the paper and outline of goals, results and conclusion, including conveying sufficient understanding when reading in isolation from the paper.
 Abstract Template